-The cognate requirement requires a student to complete 16 hours of coursework in an academic field or fields outside of his/her department.
-In this case, the term "field" refers to either a university recognized department and academic discipline with a department, or an interdisciplinary major or program recognized by the university.
+The cognate requirement requires a student to complete 16 hours of coursework in an academic area or areas outside of his/her major program area.
 These hours will be chosen by the student in consultation with his/her advisor.
-The purpose of the cognate requirement is to provide the student with a scholarly perspective of an academic field or fields outside of their major field of study, but one that relates to and supports their major field of study and intended field of professional practice.
+The purpose of the cognate requirement is to provide the student with a scholarly perspective outside of their major program area, but one that relates to and supports their major area and intended field of professional practice.
 The cognate requirement must be completed prior to the preliminary oral examination.

-All courses used to meet the cognate requirement must be outside the student's field of study and may be outside of the college.
+All courses used to meet the cognate requirement must be outside the student's major program area and may be outside of the college.
 Sixteen hours may be taken in one field or eight hours may be taken in each of two related fields.
 At least eight of the 16 hours must be taken at the 500 level.
 If two fields are selected, at least four hours in each field must be at the 500 level.
 The 16 hours for the cognate requirement may be included in the 64 hours beyond the master's degree requirement for graduation.